Today's viewers and listeners are less tolerant than ever before of discriminatory or racist language, Ofcom research claims.

 In conclusion, UKTV said that given the change in public attitudes to trans issues, it had therefore re-edited this episode of Harry Hill's TV Burp to remove this item entirely from any future broadcast.

 Ofcom Decision: Resolved

-to transgender people generally.
-This was because it presented, over a relatively prolonged sequence, Mr Beatie's transition as an object of mockery and humour, and could have been understood by some viewers as making a clear association between Mr
+him and to transgender people generally.
+This was because it presented, over a relatively prolonged sequence, Mr Beatie's transition as an object of mockery and humour, and could have been understood by some viewers as making a clear association

 In light of these steps taken by UKTV, Ofcom's Decision was to consider the matter resolved.